Austin Riley Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have the 22nd-ranked team ERA across all MLB pitching staffs (4.49).
+- The Pirates have a 4.50 team ERA that ranks 22nd across all league pitching staffs.

-- Pirates pitchers combine to give up 121 home runs (1.1 per game), the sixth-fewest in the league.
+- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (122 total, 1.1 per game).

-- The Pirates will send Bido (2-2) to the mound for his eighth start of the season.
-He is 2-2 with a 5.18 ERA and 31 strikeouts in 33 2/3 innings pitched.
+- Keller will aim to grab his 10th victory when he gets the start for the Pirates, his 24th of the season.
+He is 9-8 with a 4.35 ERA and 150 strikeouts through 138 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Detroit Tigers, when he went three innings, allowing four earned runs while giving up three hits.
+- In his most recent outing on Thursday against the Milwaukee Brewers, the right-hander threw five innings, allowing eight earned runs while surrendering nine hits.

-- In nine games this season, the 27-year-old has an ERA of 5.18, with 8.5 strikeouts per nine innings.
-Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.